pguerin3/cwmrc/README.md

 In Kitty, secondary screen scrolling is off by default.

 Also define the font and font size you want to use with the Fish shell.
-In the comfig above I'm using FiraCode:
+In the config above I'm using FiraCode:
 [https://github.com/tonsky/FiraCode](https://github.com/tonsky/FiraCode)

 Kitty can autocreate a default configuration file in ~/.config/kitty/kitty.conf by using ctrl+shft+f2.